okping0/wraith/docs/dev_journal.md

 **Remaining Limitation:**
 Not suitable for very large codebases on free tier.
 Solution is either Groq Dev tier or switching to Ollama for local inference.

+## Chunking problem
+**Problem:** When chunking a file using sliding window, it can divide a function into chunks.
+The function will loose their proper meaning this way.

+**Fix Applied:** To address this issue, i used AST(abstract syntax tree) based chunking.
+Instead of blindly cutting every 40 lines, you parse the code and cut at natural boundaries — functions, classes, methods.

+**remaining limitation:** This only works for python written code.
+To make it valid for all languages, we will be using tree-sitter(right now, at this stage, we wouldnt use it since installation would be complex.
+I'll integrate this after the completion of phase 7)